JimFowler/books/Books20/Tools/doc/operation.rst

 A dialog window will be displayed with the AJB index string, the author, and the title of the existing entries.
-Highlight an entry and click the **Ok** button to insert a copy of the existing entry into the internal before the highlight entry.
+Highlight an entry and click the **Ok** button to insert a copy of the existing entry into the internal bookfile object before the highlighted entry.

 Delete Entry